damar-wicaksono/trace-simexp/docs/source/index.rst

 ========================

-Welcome to the ``trace_simexp`` package documentation, a python3 package to conduct a computer experiment for thermal-hydraulics system code TRACE!
+Welcome to the ``trace_simexp`` package documentation, a python3 package to conduct a computer experiment for the thermal-hydraulics system code TRACE!

 If you're just getting started with ``trace-simexp``, please start with :ref:`trace_simexp_introduction`.
-If you already familiar with it, the :ref:`trace_simexp_reference` part of the documentation provides more detailed reference to the internals of the package.
-Finally, if you are thinking to make modification or extend the capability of the package perhaps it is a good idea to check some :ref:`trace_simexp_implementation` of the current version so you can understand better its design philosophy as well as current (and *inherent*) limitations.
+If you are already familiar with it, the :ref:`trace_simexp_reference` part of the documentation provides more detailed reference to the internals of the package.
+Finally, if you are thinking to make modification or extend the capability of the package perhaps it is a good idea to check some :ref:`trace_simexp_implementation` of the current version so you can understand better its design philosophy as well as its current (and *inherent*) limitations.

 .. toctree::
   :maxdepth: 2